-Respite nursing for Oxfordshire’s Sick Youngsters
+Respite Nursing for Oxfordshire’s Sick Youngsters

 Welcome to ROSY (Respite Nursing for Oxfordshire’s Sick Youngsters.)
 We fund additional respite nursing care at home for children with chronic, life-limiting or terminal illnesses in Oxfordshire.
 We also provide equipment for sick children which can improve their day-to-day lives, and a counseling service for families who are affected by having a child who is suffering from an illness requiring respite care.